Writers’ Conference Participant Handbook

 - Running and walking gear—in case you would like to explore the dirt trails near campus.

 - Funds—the bookstore will accept cash and cards.
-The Barn Socials and evening Pubs will provide a cash bar, with cash and cards accepted.
+The Barn Socials and evening Pubs accept cards for payment.
 There is no ATM on campus.

 - Alarm clock